Should I Sign An Arbitration Agreement? A Guide

 Considerations When Signing an Agreement

-1. How much choice does the agreement provide?
-Some agreements will allow the parties to choose an arbitrator together or have one appointed by an organization.
-However, parties should be wary of an agreement that gives control of the choices in the arbitration to the other party.
+Some agreements allow the parties to choose an arbitrator together or have one appointed by an organization.
+However, parties should be wary of an agreement that gives the other party control of the arbitration choices.

-2. What does the balance of power look like?
-If arbitration would place a big company with many lawyers on retainer against an employee will few resources, it may be best to discuss the implications of the agreement before signing it.
+If arbitration would place a big company with many lawyers on retainer against an employee with few resources, it may be best to discuss the agreement’s implications before signing it.

-3. Can the employee oppose the agreement and still have a job?
-If it is not possible for the employee to refuse to sign the arbitration agreement if they have reservations about the agreement and still have the job, they should record that they object to the agreement and sign the contract to start their job.
+If the employee can’t refuse to sign the arbitration agreement if they have reservations about the agreement and still have the job, they should record that they object to the agreement and sign the contract to start their job.
 This may provide a way for the employee to object later on.

-4. Would arbitration be beneficial for the party?
-If arbitration would be beneficial for the employee, which it can be in situations where the balance of power is more even, it may be the best option and an employee should sign it.
+If arbitration would benefit the employee, which it can be in situations where the balance of power is more even, it may be the best option, and an employee should sign it.

 Conclusion

 Signing an arbitration agreement as part of a larger agreement is an important consideration that cannot be taken lightly.
-Such an agreement will likely bar the party from bringing a suit in court and bind them to an arbitration decision, so certain rights and wishes must be considered.
-However, arbitration has many advantages that may benefit employees more than litigation would, but it also has some drawbacks that need to be considered.
-While arbitration may seem scary and restricting, understanding the basics of arbitration and using the advantages provided by arbitration to an employee’s advantage may allow the employee to overcome even the most imbalanced of arbitration agreements.
-Arbitration agreements can save everyone time and money, but they must be entered into with caution and understanding to truel achieve the benefits promised.
+Such an agreement will likely bar the party from bringing a suit in court and binding them to an arbitration decision, so certain rights and wishes must be considered.
+Arbitration has many advantages that may benefit employees more than litigation would, but it also has some drawbacks that need to be considered.

 ADR Times